CPSC-T7/CPSC233-Assignments/README.md

 ### If you are using Eclipse (Recommended)
 1. Clone the repository (Preferably the branch you are working on, _not_ master)
 2. Set your Eclipse workspace to [Location]/Assignments-Workspace
-3. Import the existing Java project "DuckSouls"
+3. Import the existing Java project "Assignment#"

 ### If you are using anything other than Eclipse
 1. Clone the repository (Preferably the branch you are working on, _not_ master)